-15 Premises Licence/Club Premises Certificate Applications
+17 Premises Licence/Club Premises Certificate Applications

-- 15.1 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a plan, which will be endorsed and issued with the premises licence/ club premises certificate - 15.2 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a 'certificate of display'.
-This acknowledges the applicants' understanding for the displaying notices and should avoid any undue delay in the application process. - 15.3 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a 'certificate of service'.
-This acknowledges the applicants understanding for giving a copy of the application to the responsible authorities and should avoid any undue delay in the application process.
+17.1 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a plan, which will be endorsed and issued with the premises licence/ club premises certificate

+- 17.2 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a 'certificate of display'.
+This acknowledges the applicants' understanding for the displaying notices and should avoid any undue delay in the application process. - 17.3 Applications for the grant or variation of a premises licence or club premises certificate should be accompanied by a 'certificate of service'.
+This acknowledges the applicants understanding for giving a copy of the application to the responsible authorities and should avoid any undue delay in the application process. - 17.4 Where applications have to be advertised, licensing officers will routinely check that public notices are displayed at the premises and in a local newspaper as part of the application validation process. - 17.5 North Norfolk District Council is required under the Licensing Act 2003 to suspend premises licenses and club premises certificates where the annual fee has not been paid.
+The Council will notify each licence holder/club when the annual fee is due setting out the fee that is due.
+Where the fee has not been paid or there has been no claim of administrative error, the Council will serve a notice to suspend the licence.